tarampampam/domains/README.md

 |             ⚡ `*.1bt.uk`              |          ![cf][badge-cf] ![dnssec][badge-dnssec]          |

 > Wildcards (like `*.foo.is-an.app`) are supported too, but the reason for their registration should be very
 > clear and described in detail.
+Open an issue before the wildcard subdomain request with a clear description.

 [badge-cf]:https://shields.io/badge/%20-cloudflare-blue?logo=cloudflare&style=plastic?cacheSeconds=3600
 [badge-dnssec]:https://shields.io/badge/%20-DNSSEC-blue?logo=moleculer&logoColor=white&style=plastic?cacheSeconds=3600